Basil adds a distinctly Mediterranean flavour to dishes, and growing it couldn’t be simpler.

 In Elizabethan times, sweet basil was dried and used as a snuff to treat headaches and colds.
 It is also seen as a sacred plant – some Greek Orthodox churches use Greek basil to prepare their holy water and at Hindu weddings, the parents of the bride traditionally present the groom with a basil leaf.

 Adding basil leaves to food will aid digestion.
-Also acts as a mild expectorant.
+It also acts as a mild expectorant (to make coughing easier).

 Eat leaves raw and as fresh as possible.
 Here are our tips on how to pick herbs, to ensure they don’t run to seed and cut short your harvests.